Daily situation update

-What is the purpose of a thoracic scanner to detect Coronavirus?
+What is the purpose of a thoracic scanner in case of suspicion of COVID-19?

-From Monday, 30 March, Luxembourg will set up four containers equipped with thoracic scanners to carry out a diagnosis at the emergency services.
-This is a device for patients with severe respiratory disorders, as COVID-19 can cause rapidly fatal bilateral pneumonia if not promptly managed in intensive care.
+From Monday, 30 March, Luxembourg sets up four containers equipped with thoracic scanners to carry out a diagnosis at the emergency services.
+This is a device for patients with severe respiratory disorders, as COVID-19 can rapidly cause fatal bilateral pneumonia if not promptly managed in intensive care.

-Can my family doctor prescribe a laboratory test to identify the SARS-CoV-2-virus?
+Can my family doctor prescribe a laboratory test to identify COVID-19?

-A laboratory test carried out on medical prescription can identify the SARS-CoV-2 nfection.
-However, this test is of no use in the absence of symptoms.
+A laboratory test carried out on medical prescription can identify the infection.
 Your personal physician is in the best position to assess the value of the test in your case.

 If needed, contact your physician via telephone or by teleconsultation eConsult.
 Do not go to a physician's office.